 - Duty/Standard of Care: The obligation to protect others from harm, as much as it is reasonably possible to do so.
 For medical malpractices cases or those involving professional liability, the defendant’s actions are evaluated using the industry’s accepted standards.

-- Expert witness: An individual widely considered to be an authority in their profession, such as a doctor, lawyer or psychologist.
+- Expert witness: An individual widely considered to be an authority in their profession, such as a doctor, lawyer or psychologist for a personal injury lawsuit.
 Expert witness testimony is often employed to prove the value of your case.

 - Negligence: To prove negligence, the following criteria must be met:

-- The defendant had a duty/obligation to the plaintiff
+- The defendant has a duty/obligation to the plaintiff

 - The defendant violated their duty